 3. Build and Paint

 I measure, cut, file, braze, and finish each frame I build.
 The time it takes to construct a frameset varies depending on details and options.
-Paint takes 3-4 weeks to complete before it comes back to the shop where I prep the frame for final assembly.
+Paint takes 3-4 weeks before it comes back to the shop where I prep the frame for final assembly.
 I will invoice you the remaining balance for the bicycle at this time.

 4. Assembly and shipping